softwaremill/meerkat/ReadMe.md

 ## Introduction

 Meerkat is a ready-to-deploy set of services for JVM applications utilizing OpenTelemetry, giving you a fully configured observability starting kit with logging, tracing, and metrics in a Kubernetes cluster.
-Install the components in your Kubernetes cluster, or first, give it a try in a localhost try-me enviroment with [KinD](https://kind.sigs.k8s.io/) (Kubernetes in Docker).
+Install the components in your Kubernetes cluster, or first, give it a try in a localhost try-me environment with [KinD](https://kind.sigs.k8s.io/) (Kubernetes in Docker).

-This starter kit is intended for Developers and DevOps professionals who wish to implement observability into their JVM-based applications using Kubernetes.
+This starter kit is intended for developers and DevOps professionals who wish to implement observability in their JVM-based applications using Kubernetes.

-Learn more about Meerkat in dedicated blog series on SoftwareMill [blog](https://softwaremill.com/blog/?tag=meerkat).
+Learn more about Meerkat in a dedicated blog series on SoftwareMill [blog](https://softwaremill.com/blog/?tag=meerkat).

 ## Architecture overview